 Pick up one of these useful options to get the most out of your kitchen space.

 - Round pedestal table: A round table (44"Diameter x 30"H) is a space saver aided by a pedestal base that frees up leg room.
-West Elm presents a cafe finished table top set on a hand-cast aluminum pedestal (around $900).
+West Elm presents a marble table top set on a cone-shaped metal pedestal (around $1000).

 - Gateleg table: This table style when folded is only 12.5"w x 36"L, 48"l or 60" L, when extended it forms a square.
 You can use it as a sofa or console table when not in use.
 Turn it into a dining table by lifting each side leaf and extending the gateleg to support the leaf.
 This style will fit in a contemporary, rustic or mission decor.
 Available in wood and aluminum inlay or without (around $436-$720).